pallets/flask/esof/docs/assignment2.md

   The domain model is based in the representation of conceptual classes in which consists the internal operations of the system.

+  The applications can run various applications, defined in the application context, which is one of the pillars of Flask’s design.
+  Then this applications need to have a way to work with the server, this is done using the request context which in turn needs to have a initialized session to communicate with the server.

 <a name="contribution"/>